ebi-uniprot/uniprot-manual/help/refprot_only_changes.md

 Changes in numbers:

-- Removal of approximately 60 million protein entries from UniProtKB, which will result in an estimated total of 139 million entries remaining.
+- Removal of approximately 57 million protein entries, which will result in an estimated total of 150 million protein entries in UniProtKB.

 How this might affect you:

-- Protein entries that do not belong to a Reference Proteome or that are not considered to be of high biological relevance can still be found in UniParc, where users can find some information such as the protein sequence, gene and protein names, InterPro signatures, etc.
+- Protein entries that do not belong to a Reference Proteome or that are not considered to be of high biological relevance can still be found in [UniParc](https://www.uniprot.org/uniparc), where users can find some information such as the protein sequence, gene and protein names, InterPro signatures, etc.

 # Past releases
+## Release 2026_01
+28th January 2026

+Changes that we are making in this release:
+- No major changes \- this is to provide time for users to adapt their work to correspond to future changes coming in release 2026_02.

+Changes in numbers:
+- Very few changes will be made to UniProtKB and Proteomes outside of the scope of our usual [release cycle](https://www.uniprot.org/help/synchronization).

+How this might affect you:
+- There will only be minimal changes in UniProtKB and Proteomes that will be unlikely to affect users.

 ## Release 2025_04
 15th October 2025